Yahoo's Marissa Mayer loses cash bonus over security breaches

 Yahoo's (YHOO, Tech30) board decided not to award CEO Marissa Mayer a cash bonus "that was otherwise expected to be paid to her" due to the security incidents, according to a company filing on Wednesday.

 On top of that, Mayer chose to give up her annual equity grant for 2017.
-No dollar amount was provided, but Mayer received more than $162 million in salary and stock awards during her first four years at the company.
+No dollar amount was provided, but the minimum value for the equity she forfeited would be $12 million, based on the terms of her contract.

 "I am the CEO of the company and ... this incident happened during my tenure," Mayer said in a statement. "[I] have expressed my desire that my bonus be redistributed to our company's hardworking employees."